Google is like Pinocchio; they both want to seem more human.

 …It’s not like I can’t help this last subset of organizations in the next step of their SEO/UX journey, (I’ve driven ambitious budgets to success-city before,) but sometimes it makes sense to move on to the next step.
 There’s a decent chance their new agency will kick ass or at least continue to add value.
 But there are no guarantees; I’ve seen these moves fail miserably, too.

 The good thing about today: I’ve moaned about this client for years.
 (Ask them, they’ll tell you.)
 As a thought experiment, I took a 2-month sabbatical from them this past summer.
 But I stuck with it and helped them grow.
 Anyhow, I’m thrilled that we’re both moving on.
 After a fruitful 4+ year engagement, this is a good parting. #Healthy

 Hell, just a few hours ago I sent a note to one of my referring agencies telling them fficient SEO & UX is at capacity and not accepting new clients for a while. …Maybe I’ll revisit that thought in a month or two.

 2. Step two: Google is slowly scrubbing its former SEO guru Matt Cutts from its pages.
-Until John Mueller gets a new video on that page, here’s the video that used to be there.
+Until new guru John Mueller (no relation) gets a new video on that page, here’s the video that used to be there.
 Watch it.
 If you don’t want to watch that first 8-minute video from Cutts, here’s his 3-minute version.
 Sure, Cutts himself admits (sheepishly) to not using a meta description on all of his personal blog posts, but that doesn’t mean you should be lazy, too.

 3. Step three: Some guy on the internet (me) has this to add: